DKM Sudoku Online Help

 Show Timer: Toggles display of timer.

 Show Pen/Pencil Cursor: Toggles whether the pen/pencil cursor is displayed over the grid or just the standard finger cursor.
-(Does not apply if Active Number Mode set.)
+(Does not apply if Active Number Mode set as the cursor changes to the active number and will be gray if pencil mode.)

 Auto Show Errors: If checked, as you enter a number in a cell, it will display in red if incorrect.